 To terminate the A command, simply press RETURN when the new address is prompted.
-If you input an illegal op code or operand, VICMON will place a question mark after the illegal quantity and will return you to the monitor with a prompt (·) on a new line.
-If you fail to specify either the op code or operand, VICMON will ignore the line and return you to the monitor with a prompt (·) on a new line.
+If you input an illegal op code or operand, VICMON will place a question mark after the : B (oddr) or: B (oddr), n where n is a four digit HEX number indicating how many times that address will be encountered before the break accurs.